ConorTighe/File-Server/README.md

 3. Download file
 4. Quit

-JavaDocs can viewed in a browser explaining each class.
+JavaDocs can viewed in a browser explaining each class, all requests that pass through the server are logged in a text file on ther server-side.